Pareto-optimal Trade-offs Between Communication and Computation with Flexible Gradient Tracking: Introduction

-In contrast to directly skipping certain communications as in Local SGD \cite{stich2018local}, another strategy involves using accelerated consensus protocols.
+In contrast to directly skipping certain communications, as in Local SGD \cite{stich2018local}, another strategy involves using accelerated consensus protocols.
 For instance, Chebyshev acceleration \cite{song2024optimal, didouble} and accelerated gossip \cite{liu2011accelerated, lu2021optimal, yuan2022revisiting} methods enable the distributed algorithm to behave more like a centralized algorithm.
-In particular, Song et al. \cite{song2024optimal} introduced an optimal gradient tracking (OGT) method with Chebyshev acceleration for deterministic optimization problems with smooth and strongly convex objective functions.
+In particular, Song \textit{et al.} \cite{song2024optimal} introduced an optimal gradient tracking (OGT) method with Chebyshev acceleration for deterministic optimization problems with smooth and strongly convex objective functions.
 Leveraging prior knowledge of the network topology, they demonstrated that a limited number of communication steps per round could enable the distributed algorithm to replicate centralized updates.
 Building on this, the stochastic variant SS-DSGT \cite{didouble} was proposed, achieving lower communication complexity compared to DSGT.
-For nonconvex cases, Lu et al. \cite{lu2021optimal} developed an accelerated DSGT method called DeTAG, achieving optimal \textit{iteration} complexity.
-However, the effects of these acceleration techniques on both communication and computation remain unclear.
+For nonconvex cases, Lu \textit{et al.} \cite{lu2021optimal} developed an accelerated DSGT method called DeTAG, achieving optimal \textit{iteration} complexity with large batches of stochastic gradients.
 Although communication quantization and compression can be used to further reduce the amount of data transmitted in each round \cite{koloskova2019decentralized, song2022compressed}, their impacts on algorithmic accuracy must be carefully considered.
-For a comprehensive overview of other efforts to improve communication efficiency, readers are referred to recent survey papers \cite{tang2020communication, cao2023communication}.
+For a comprehensive overview of other efforts to improve communication efficiency, readers are referred to the recent survey papers \cite{tang2020communication, cao2023communication}.